April 18, 2015

 Yogi, at any age, still answers to a Smith.

 Other Hanna-Barbera characters would come by the mall for guest appearances, including younger versions of Top Cat (Arte Johnson), Squiddly Diddly, Hardy Har Har (Paulsen), Wally Gator (Burson), and the still-adult Magilla Gorilla (Allan Melvin), Quick Draw McGraw (Burson) and Baba Looey (Henry Polic II).
 Hokey Wolf (Matt Hurwitz) served as the mayor of Jellystone Town.
-The unique feature of the show was that Hanna-Barbera partnered with Kellogg’s Rice Krispies to present parts of episodes in 3D.
+A unique gimmick of the show was that Hanna-Barbera partnered with Kellogg’s Rice Krispies to present parts of episodes in 3D.
 Special 3D glasses would come included with the cereal, and Yogi would spin his hat around to signal the audience when to don them.

 The back of a box of Rice Krispies.